laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_journal.md

 Journal dashboard (left pane, pinned) with a daily note (right pane).
 **Dashboard**: Notes of the last 14 days are summarized here.
-**Daily note**:  Prompts for the focuses of the weeks and months, morning and evening routine, and other fleeting notes.
+**Daily note**:  Prompts for the focuses of this week and this month, morning and evening routine, and other fleeting notes.

 ![image-20220812235708364](images/image-20220812235708364.png)